pushparajrane-byte/Blast-Pipeline/README.md

 4\.
 Sequences can be wrapped across multiple lines, but should only contain valid nucleotide letters (A, T, G, C, N).
+N = any nucleotide (A, T, G, or C), completely unknown base.

 5\.
 Save the file in plain text format (.fasta, .fa, .txt) without formatting (avoid MS Word etc.).